FilicMia/Web-Programming/README.md

 Implementation of the 2-player card-game Briscola, from which one is human and the other is computer.

 #### Description of the solution ####
-The solution will include:<br />
+The solution will include:

 1. Interactive interface (Fig 1)
 2. Instructions to the user how to play Briscola card-game
 3. Deployment of playing cards protocol based on card game rules
 4. Deployment of Monte Carlo algorithm or/and Random algorithm to simulate Computer playing
 5. Instructions to the user how to use the application

 ![bricsola](https://cloud.githubusercontent.com/assets/22981166/19621227/7fc8770a-988d-11e6-8a72-4cfdead12dd3.png)